 \section{Algorithm and complexity}

-As it is well known, for any graph $G$, we have polynomial-time algorithms to get the connectivity $\kappa(G)$ and the edge-connectivity $\lambda(G)$.
-A natural question is whether there is a polynomial-time algorithm to get the $\kappa_k(G)$ and the $\lambda_k(G)$.
+As it is well-known that, for any graph $G$, we have polynomial-time algorithms to get the classical connectivity $\kappa(G)$ and the edge-connectivity $\lambda(G)$, a natural question is whether there is a polynomial-time algorithm to get the new parameters $\kappa_k(G)$ and $\lambda_k(G)$.